-Prior to her legal career, Dr. Dobson conducted research in the medical sciences, including molecular biology, biochemistry, genetics, cell biology, and toxicology.
-Dr. Dobson also took Medical Gross Anatomy and later taught Anatomy & Physiology to pre-medical students as Assistant Professor of Biology at Winston-Salem State University.
-She was an NIH Postdoctoral Fellow in Molecular Neurotoxicology at Wake Forest University School of Medicine and a legal Postdoctoral Fellow at the Center for Genomics and Society at University of North Carolina at Chapel Hill.
-Dr. Dobson has authored and co-authored publications on a broad range of scientific and legal topics.
+Prior to her legal career, Allison conducted research in the medical sciences, including molecular biology, biochemistry, genetics, cell biology, and toxicology.
+She also took Medical Gross Anatomy and taught Anatomy & Physiology at Winston-Salem State University.
+She was an NIH Postdoctoral Fellow in Molecular Neurotoxicology at Wake Forest University School of Medicine and a legal Postdoctoral Fellow at the Center for Genomics and Society of University of North Carolina at Chapel Hill.

 Counsel a nonprofit research and teaching hospital regarding freedom-to-operate issues, including investigation and analysis of potentially relevant intellectual property and analysis of proposed assays intended to design around numerous patents.

 Represent Wake Forest University Health Sciences in preparing and prosecuting numerous U.S. and international patent applications, including applications relating to cancer diagnostics and/or treatment, the treatment of neuronal dysfunction.
 For example, patents have been granted for methods to prevent neurodegeneration, to detect elevated MAP-2 in melanoma, and the use of angiotensin antagonists to treat cancer.
 Also, the firm assisted with patent license counseling and negotiation, inventorship disputes, and inter-university agreement negotiations.